The-PET-project/PET-project-backend/README.md

   - check by get the current Python version: `python --version` or `python -V`<br>
   *Depending on your operating system and its version python might be installed as: py, python, python3 or some
     specific version python3.8, etc.*
-  - if python is not installed or you have an older version you need to install it:
+  - if python is not installed, or you have an older version you need to install it:
     - for windows check the [Python Releases for Windows](https://www.python.org/downloads/windows/)
     - for linux run the following commands:
       ```